chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 HardToRead @a47e0

 ```
-Because you don’t override the toString() method of class Object, output is the class name followed by the @ symbol, followed by the unsigned hexadecimal representation of the object’s hashcode.
+Because you don’t override the toString() method of class Object, the output is class name followed by the @ symbol, followed by the unsigned hexadecimal representation of the object’s hashcode.

-A readable output by overriding the toString() method in your classes, for example:
+By overriding the toString() method in your classes, we can get a readable output, for example:
 ```java
 public class BobTest {
     public static void main(String[] args) {